nishitha18debuggie/BiteCount/README.md

 # BiteCount

-A nutrition tracking and gamified fitness web app.
+A nutrition calorie tracking and fitness web app.